We are expecting 3 litters mid February to early March! Contact us for more info!

 In 2014 we began testing our cats for PK Deficiency to determine if any of them were carriers.
 We are proud to report that all of our cats are Negative/Normal for PK Deficiency and Negative/Normal for Spinal Muscular Atrophy (SMA).

 We utilize the latest medical screening methods available at MaineVu Maine Coons to ensure that we do not knowingly pass on unhealthy lines.
 We use UC Davis for all DNA testing.

 As new methods of testing become available they will be incorporated into our breeding program.

 Our kittens are born in a whelping pen in our kitten nursery and are handled daily.
 They remain with their mamma and siblings in the whelping pen until they are 4-5 weeks old and then they graduate to a play pen and begin learning litter box training 101, and are introduced to solid food.
 At 8 weeks old they receive their first vet visit and kitten vaccinations.
-They are then allowed the freedom of our home under strict supervision.
+They are then allowed the freedom of their nursery and our guest wing of our home under strict supervision.
 They receive their second set of vaccinations at 12 weeks, are wormed and receive a microchip.